FSC’s Zachary D'Onofrio, ‘American Idol’ Alum, Charts Path to Improve Music Industry

 “This show truly changed my life,” says D’Onofrio, adding that opportunities have come his way every year since his first audition because of his involvement with the program.
 “A young performer can gain so much experience by even just auditioning.
 Seeing it all, firsthand, will help you understand the industry, and how exciting it truly is.
 You will gain so much knowledge and experience.”

-After his most recent appearancess on “American Idol,” D’Onofrio received praise from around the country, including an Instagram comment from actor Selma Blair, who wrote on one of his posts, “You are gold.”
+After his most recent appearances on “American Idol,” D’Onofrio received praise from around the country, including an Instagram comment from actor Selma Blair, who wrote on one of his posts, “You are gold.”
 Singer/songwriter Clark Beckham, a Season 14 contestant who was a runner-up in 2015, commented on his own YouTube channel, “He’s good, honestly; I think he’s got potential to have a music career. … He does have something special.”

 In D’Onofrio’s on-screen performances this season, he tackled popular hits by The Beatles, Harry Styles, and Daryl Hall and John Oates – but he hasn’t lost his longstanding fondness for romantic ballads.